Documentation for how to use Sablier, the protocol for real-time finance on the Ethereum blockchain.

 Depending on what web3 library you're using, you may need to get hold of the Sablier ABI (Application Binary Interface).
 The ABI acts as an interface between two program modules, one of which is the smart contract and the other the machine code.

-Depending on what Ethereum network you want to use Sablier with, you will need a specific contract address.
+Depending on what Ethereum network you want to use Sablier with, you will need a different contract address.
+Sablier runs on top of one single master contract that manages all streams.

 The gas usage of the Sablier protocol is not deterministic and varies by user.
 Calls to third-party contracts, such as ERC-20 tokens, may use an arbitrary amount of gas.
-We provide the table below for guidance:
+The values in the table below are rough estimations - you should take them for granted:

 Typical Gas Cost